mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2013-08-31-drawing-trees.md

 ---
-title: "Mastering Paper by FiftyThree: Drawing Trees and Grass"
+title: "Mastering Paper for iOS: drawing trees and grass"
-excerpt: "Techniques to draw trees, green grass, bushes, and other foliage using the iPad app Paper by FiftyThree."
+excerpt: "Techniques to draw trees, green grass, bushes, and other foliage using the iPad app Paper for iOS."
-last_modified_at: 2017-12-13T11:27:34-05:00
+last_modified_at: 2018-11-06T11:57:32-05:00
 image:
   path: &image /assets/images/paper-53-trees-guide-feature.jpg
   feature: *image